 The safety of your child and the quality of the education provided will not change.
 You may not see any changes in terms of the activities and opportunities on offer to your child/ren.
 However, you may notice that we are not physically recording as many observations and assessments of progress.
 Please be reassured that we will still be supporting your child’s development and responding to their interests.
 We will be using our professional judgements to assess your child’s development during our daily interactions and activities.

-The 7 areas of learning and development within the EYFS have not changed, these are:
+The seven areas of learning and development within the EYFS are:

 The prime areas of learning form the essential foundations for healthy development and future learning.
 Once a solid start has formed within the prime areas we continue to build upon these skills, opening to explore more learning opportunities within the specific areas of learning.